-Referrals for Behaviors/Mental Health and Special Needs:
+Behaviors/Mental Health and Special Needs:

-- Through the enrollment and application process, families are made aware of Child Development Services (CDS) and are asked if they have any developmental or behavioral concerns for their child at that time.
-Families are encouraged to contact CDS and/or their primary care physician prior to being accepted into any Head Start program for a screening, especially if they have concerns.
-All families are given a CDS brochure that explains their services. - 2.
-During the initial home visit, Teachers, Family Service Staff and/or EHS Home Visitors remind families of the services provided by both Child Development Services and the Mental Health Consultant.
-The referral procedure is reviewed and staff answer any questions the family may have. - 3.
-For newly enrolled children who have not been previously screened, a developmental screening will occur within forty-five (45) calendar days of enrollment.
-WCAP Early Childhood Programs staff and/or CDS complete the screenings and may make recommendations for referrals at the time of screening, in partnership with parents.
-See Screening Procedure for more information. - 4.
-Behavioral or developmental concerns are documented in writing by staff through child observations, behavior incident documentation, and as indicated by screening results.
-It is best practice for staff to contact the family in person or by telephone to express these concerns and discuss any concerns the family may have.
-EHS Home Visitors will discuss concerns during a scheduled weekly home visit.
-Staff will take a strength based approach always discussing areas of strength prior to areas of concern.
-Parents should be asked if they note other areas of strengths not discussed.
-Staff should emphasize that a referral is made to gather more information about the child.
+- 1. Families will be made aware of Child Development Services (CDS) and the mental health consultant at time of application, and through ongoing conferences, home visits, and conversations throughout the program year.
+Families will be may aware of the referral procedure and be asked about any needs or concerns that they have for their child. - a.
+All families are given a CDS brochure that explains their services. - b.
+Families will be encouraged to contact CDS and/or their primary care physician prior to being accepted into the Early Childhood Program for a screening, especially if they have concerns. - 2.
+For newly enrolled children who have not been previously screened, a developmental screening will occur within 45 calendar days of enrollment.
+See Child Assessment Policy and Procedure. - 3.
+Ongoing behavioral and/or developmental concerns will be documented in writing by staff through child observations, behavior incident documentation, or as indicated by screening results. - 4.
+Staff will contact the family in person or by telephone to express these concerns and discuss any concerns the family may have using a strengths-based approach.
+Staff will emphasize that a referral should be made to gather more information about the child.
 Information that can result from a referral can be used to individualize a child's program. - a.
 Concerns should then be addressed seeking feedback from parents. - b.
-Staff should be objective, respectful to the family, and should not suggest any diagnosis. - c.
-Parents should be assured that both Child Development Services and the Mental Health Consultant are trained to work with children and make any subsequent screening or evaluation process fun for the child. - 5.
-Staff follow the Response to Difficult or Unsafe Behavior Procedure and may make referrals using the referral procedure. - 6.
-All pertinent information should be attached to the Referral Form.
-This may include child observations, social-emotional and developmental assessments, and parent comments.
-The completed Referral Form is then sent to the Special Services Manager or Mental Health & Prevention Manager. - 7.
-Once received, the form will be forwarded to the appropriate person/ agency within 72 hours or upon completion of the referral packet. - a.
-The Director will be notified in the event the form is not forwarded within the 72 hours.
+Staff should be objective, respectful to the family, and should not suggest any diagnosis. - 5.
+Parent permission must be obtained before referring a child to CDS or medical model services on the Special Services Referral Form.
+Staff can include any supporting documentation with the referral form and submit all to the Child Services Manager as soon as possible.

+- 6. Referrals for the mental health consultant should be submitted through ChildPlus, see Positive Behavior Guidance Policy and Procedure. - 7.
+Once received, referrals will be forwarded to the appropriate consultant or provider with 72 hours. - a.
+The Early Childhood Director will be notified in the event the form is not forwarded within the 72 hours.

-Referrals for Health and Nutrition:
+Health and Nutrition:

-- 1. Through the screening process, the Health and/or Nutrition Coordinator will make referrals to the appropriate Consultant and/or Health Care Provider.
-Refer to the Screening Procedure. - 2.
-The Referral Form may or may not be used in the process of making a health or nutrition referral.
-A parent signature is not required when making a Health or Nutrition referral, however the parent/family is always informed of the referral.
-Referrals are processed in a timely manner and tracked in ChildPlus by Health and/or Nutrition Coordinator.
-Referrals for special services through Child Development Services or Medical Model services require a parent's signature/informed consent.
-Referrals for special services are tracked in ChildPlus by the Special Services Manager.
+- 1. Through the screening process, the Health Coordinator or Nutrition Supervisor will make referrals to the appropriate Consultant and/or Health Care Provider.
+See Child Screening Policy Procedure. - a.
+Parent signature will be obtained on the Referral to Nutritionist Form when making a referral to the program's Registered Dietician.
+Referrals are tracked in ChildPlus by the Nutrition Supervisor. - b.
+The Referral Form may or may not be used in the process of making a health referral.
+A parent signature is not required when making a health referral, however the parent/family is always informed of the referral.
+Referrals are processed in a timely manner and tracked in ChildPlus by Health Coordinator.